josepablocam/ams/artifact-submission-materials/README.md

+# Document Overview
+The goal of this README.md is to provide detailed information on AMS for purposes of FSE 2020 Artifact Evaluation.
+In particular,
+we: provide instructions to rebuild AMS or alternatively use a pre-packaged VM, detail the relation of different source files/outputs to the paper, provide instructions on reproducing these results.

+Users who are interested in using/installing AMS (but not interested in details relating to artifact evaluation) can instead focus on the INSTALL.md file.

 # AMS
 AMS is a tool to automatically generate AutoML search spaces from users' weak specifications.
 A weak specification is defined a set